metadatacenter/.github/profile/README.md

 * [Cedar Installation Instructions](https://metadatacenter.readthedocs.io/en/latest/) This step-by-step guide gives instructions for creating a new CEDAR deployment.

 * [CEDAR Release Notes](https://github.com/metadatacenter/cedar-project/releases) These notes describe each release of the CEDAR system.

+* [Comprehensive CEDAR References](https://metadatacenter.org/references) All the other CEDAR documentation you might ever want